Alyssa-CG/Module9-surfs_up/README.md

 * It would be valuable to conduct further analyses as it is worth considering:
     * Average precipitation throughout the year
     * Average temperatures throughout the year
+    * Whether the stations are located in different areas of Oahu and represent any differences in rainfall and temperature in those areas
+        * This is potentially feasible as the database does include columns for latitude, longtitude and elevation
     * Frequency of tropical storms, hurricanes and other potential natural disasters.
-    * Whether the stations are located in different areas of Oahu and represent any differences in rainfall and temperature in those areas
     * How different rain and weather conditions on the other Hawaiian islands can influence the location (does it have to be on Oahu?
 If on Oahu are there times of the year when persons are more likely to visit the other islands?
 Does that affect tourism to all islands including Oahu?
 Can we consider a location near to a means of inter-island travel?)
     * Any data on locations of other successful businesses on Oahu (are there high traffic local areas or are tourist locations like Waikiki beach more likely to be successful?)